owncast/owncast.github.io/docs/configuration/plugins.md

 Many plugins add chat commands.
 These are short messages that start with a prefix, usually `!`, that tell a plugin to do something.
 The Timer Bot example below adds `!remind`, `!countdown`, and a few others.
 A viewer types the command and the plugin responds in chat.

 You do not have to memorize what each plugin offers.
 Owncast has a built-in `!help` command.
-Anyone in chat can type `!help` (or `!commands`) and Owncast replies with a single message listing every command from your enabled plugins, grouped by plugin, each with a short description.
+Anyone in chat can type `!help` (or `!commands`) and Owncast replies with a single message listing every command from supported plugins, grouped by plugin, each with a short description.

 ![Chat showing the !help command listing and the Timer Bot plugin in use](/docs/img/plugins-chat-help.png)